UpdateCommand/update/README.md

 ## Configuration files

-This tool looks for these files:
+This tool will also use any of these configuration files:

-    ~/.config/pod/Podfile
+    ~/.config/Brewfile/Brewfile
+    ~/.config/Gemfile/Gemfile
+    ~/.config/Podfile/Podfile

+The config directory uses `XDG_CONFIG_HOME` which is the POSIX standard environment variable

 ## Tracking